kualitee-sdk/kualitee-cyprus/README.md

 ```
 const {executeTestCase} = require("kualitee_cypress")
 ```
-If you are working in _ES6 (ECMAScript 2015) module system_ the include in server file like
+If you are working in _ES6 (ECMAScript 2015) module system_ then include in server file like
 ```
 import { executeTestCase } from 'kualitee_cypress';
 ```